 How Australian farmers are continuously innovating the production of red meat across the country to make it as sustainable as it is nutritious.

-With lamb production already climate-neutral and beef production taking leaps in the same direction, the entire red meat industry is set to be carbon neutral by 2030 (CN30).
+With lamb and beef production taking steps in the right directions, the entire industry is aiming to be carbon neutral by 2030 (CN30).

 You can continue to enjoy red meat while knowing that the Australian red meat industry is paving the way for a more sustainable future.